dfelinto/blender-manual/manual/editors/clip/sidebar.rst

    #.
 Preprocess your video with e.g. MEncoder to repair the file header and insert the correct keyframes.
    #.
 Use Proxy/Timecode option in Blender.

-   :No TC in use: do not use any timecode.
+   :None: Do not use any timecode.
    :Record Run: Use images in the order they are recorded.
    :Free Run: Use global timestamp written by recording device.
    :Free Run (rec date):